O Elvas C.A.D.: History

 On March 15, 1973, «O Elvas» F.C.
 XL first branch of O Elvas CAD was founded.

 In between, a reference, for the national title of the 3rd Division, won in 1954/55, in addition to several honorable classifications in the 2nd and 3rd National Division.
 In 1980/81, "O Elvas" lost the final of the 3rd Division Nacional, with the title being won by CF União de Coimbra in the second phase of the competition.

-When the crisis knocked on the door, the club went downhill until it descended to the District Championship of the Football Association of Portalegre and for that reason for years it only relied on its formation.
+When the crisis knocked on the door, the club went downhill until it descended to the District Championship of the Football Association of Portalegre and for that reason for years it only relied on the academy.

-Currently the team is getting back on its feet, with a new president, new technical team and a young team, the main team returns this year to the 1st Division of AF de Portalegre, and with training teams, both at district and national level.
+Currently the team is getting back on its feet, with a new president, a new project with a SAD, a new technical team and a young squad, the main team returns this year to the Campeonato de Portugal, and with academy teams, both at district and national level.

 The club already had the modality of basketball, which participated in the competitions of the "Associação de Basquetebol do Alentejo", also in the youth and senior levels, but which currently has its activity suspended.